 What is not measured, is not optimized!

 Why are these entries important?
 Because they are great records or clues for what you did in the past.
-For work/life, its figuring out what I did so I can bill clients.
-For beer brewing its about how and why I deviated from a recipe and what the results where.
+For work/life, it’s figuring out what I did so I can bill clients.
+For beer brewing, it’s about how and why I deviated from a recipe and what the results were.
 Did I end up making a better beer because I changed the mash schedule up?
-Does the beer taste better because the hops alpha acids were stronger or weaker.
+Does the beer taste better because the hops alpha acids were stronger or weaker?

 You will NEVER get better at something if you don’t measure it.
 That includes brewing!

 Invest in Journaling, NOW!

 Why do I say “Invest in Journaling?”
 Because it takes a bit of time now that will pay off later.
 Writing a journal entry can take anywhere from 5 minutes to an hour.
 It all depends on what type of entry you write.
 For the most part, it takes only 5 to 10 minutes to write or post an entry.

 The benefit of journaling occurs after you’ve done it for some time.
 It happens when having a stack of filled-out journals or a bunch of blog posts somewhere.
 The value of journaling happens when you want to look back into the past and remember the details.

 We remember in general our trip to Europe or a great tasting wine but we forget the details that made them great.
 Photos help with the details but they often don’t capture everything.
 I have a great photo of my Dad drinking a Kriek beer at the Cantillion Brewery in Brussels.

 What the photo misses is the great walk we had through the city to get to the brewery.
 It missed conversations we had with a couple from Oklahoma.
 It missed their story on how they wanted to start brewing when they got home from their European trip.
 How they wanted to maybe start a business.
 It missed the sites, sounds, and smells of this European city.
 It missed the finer details that only I can recall now by looking at my journal.